Genomicsplc/variantkey/README.md

 * **POS**     : 32 bits (8 hex bytes) for the reference position (POS), with the 1st base having position 0.
 * **REF_ALT** : 32 bits (8 hex bytes) for the hash of the "REF_ALT" string.

-Each Variant Hash is unique to a given *Genome Assembly Model* (species + build number).
 The full 128 bits can be exported as a single 32 character hexadecimal string.
 The CHROM and POS 32 sections of the key are sortable.